 If you decide that you do not want to support something like this, I suggest that you boycott the movie and the books.
 I googled a synopsis of THE GOLDEN COMPASS.
 As I skimmed it, I couldn’t believe that in a children’s book part of the story is about castration and female circumcision.

-through multiple worlds populated by witches, armor-plated bears, and sinister ecclesiastical assassins to defeat the oppressive forces of a senile God.
+The film was based on Northern Lights (released in the U.S. as The Golden Compass), the first offering in Philip Pullman’s His Dark Materials trilogy of children’s books, a series that follows the adventures of a streetwise girl who travels through multiple worlds populated by witches, armor-plated bears, and sinister ecclesiastical assassins to defeat the oppressive forces of a senile God.

 The series’ author, Philip Pullman (who has described himself as both an agnostic and an atheist), has averred that “I don’t profess any religion; I don’t think it’s possible that there is a God; I have the greatest difficulty in understanding what is meant by the words ‘spiritual’ or ‘spirituality.'”
 Critics of Pullman’s books (conservative British columnist Peter Hitchens in 2002 labeled Pullman “The Most Dangerous Author in Britain” and described him as the writer “the atheists would have been praying for, if atheists prayed”) point to the strong anti-religion and anti-God themes they incorporate, and although literary works are subject to a variety of interpretations, Pullman has left little doubt about his books’ intended thrust in discussions of his works, such as noting in a 2003 interview that “My books are about killing God” and in a 2001 interview that he was “trying to undermine the basis of Christian belief.”

 A Los Angeles Times article on the Golden Compass controversy noted that: